-METHODOLOGY: This cross-sectional study was conducted at Pediatrics Department, Ziauddin Hospital Karachi, from March 2020 to August 2021.
-The sample size was 31, non-probability purposive sampling technique was used.
-Neonates of COVID positive mothers who consented to Covid-19 testing were included.
+METHODOLOGY: This cross-sectional study was conducted at Pediatrics Department, Ziauddin Hospital Karachi from March 2020 to August 2021.
+Sample size was 31, and a nonprobability purposive sampling technique was used.
+Neonates of COVID positive mothers who consented to Covid -19 testing were included.
 Neonates of Covid positive mothers who refused to participate were excluded.
-Diagnosis of coronavirus infection was based on Novel Corona Virus-2019 (nCoV-19) qualitative PCR test through nasopharyngeal swab.
-Clinico-demographic profile and outcome of neonates data were recorded on self -developed proforma.
+Diagnosis of coronavirus infection was based on Novel Corona Virus-2019 (nCoV-19) qualitative PCR test through the nasopharyngeal swab.
+Data regarding clinico-demographic profile and outcome of neonates recorded on a self-developed proforma.
 Standard protocols were followed per National Command and Operation Center guidelines.
-Data were analyzed by SPSS version 20.
-Frequencies and percentages were calculated, and the chi-square test was applied as a significance test with a P-value of <0.05.
+Data analyzed by SPSS version 20.
+Frequencies and percentages were calculated, chisquare test was applied as a significance test with a P-value of <0.05

-RESULTS: First virology test was positive for 6 (19.4%) neonates, and the second was positive for only 1 (3.2%) neonate; 17 (54.8%) neonates who were negative in the first virology test and stayed less than three days in the hospital refused to undergo a second test by their parents.
-After 14 days of follow-up, 29 (93.5%) neonates became asymptomatic, while 2 (6.5%) had symptoms of neonatal respiratory distress and required admission to the neonatal intensive care unit.
+RESULTS: First virology test was positive for 6 (19.4%) neonates, and second was positive for only 1 (3.2%) neonate; 17 (54.8%) neonates who were negative in the first virology test and stayed less than three days in the hospital refused to undergo a second test by their parents.
+After 14 days on follow-up 29 (93.5%) neonates became asymptomatic while 2 (6.5%) had symptoms of neonatal respiratory distress and required admission in the neonatal intensive care unit.

 CONCLUSION: Vertical transmission of covid-19 can occur if the mother acquires infection in the last trimester.
-However, these infected neonates' morbidity and mortality rate is negligible; therefore, breastfeeding and rooming should be encouraged.
+However, these infected neonates morbidity and mortality rate is negligible; therefore, breastfeeding and rooming should be encouraged.